Gravitational wave standard sirens: A brief review of cosmological parameter estimation

 Fortunately, the radio jet of GW170817 is observed, and thus the degeneracy is broken~\cite{Hotokezaka:2018dfi}.
 Through the analysis of the afterglow light curve (LC) and centroid motion through very-long baseline interferometry of GW170817, the measurement of $H_0$ is also improved to $H_0=68.3^{+4.4}_{-4.3}~\rm km~s^{-1}~Mpc^{-1}$ with a 6.7\% precision by assuming PLJ model~\cite{Hotokezaka:2018dfi}, see e.g., Refs.~\cite{Vitale:2018wlg,Mastrogiovanni:2020ppa,Bulla:2022ppy,Xie:2022brn,Gong:2023ecg,Wang:2022apn,Wong:2023kkh} for the discussion about breaking the luminosity distance and inclination angle degeneracy.
 In the left panel of Fig.~\ref{fig:vlbi}, we show the posterior distributions for the inclination angle and distance using the Hydro jet, GW170817 only, afterglow LC and centroid motion through VLBI, and their combination with GW.
 In the right panel of Fig.~\ref{fig:vlbi}, we show the posterior distributions for $H_0$ using GW+BLBI+LC, GW170817 only, and the 1 and 2-$\sigma$ regions from Planck CMB (TT,TE,EE+lowP+lensing) and SH0ES distance ladder.
 We can clearly see that the parameter degeneracy between distance and inclination angle is effectively broken, resulting in a significant improvement in measurement accuracies of inclination angle and distance.
 Furthermore, the measurement precision of $H_0$ also has great improvement.

 Although the current precision is far from resolving the Hubble tension, some forecasts show that the precision can be improved to $\sim 2\%$ if 50 GW170817-like bright sirens can be detected by the advanced LVK network~\cite{Chen:2017rfc,Nissanke:2013fka,Feeney:2018mkj}.
-If 15 more localized GW170817-like events can be detected their radio images and LC data with comparable SNRs and similar orientations, they can improve the precision of $H_0$ to 1.8\%~\cite{Hotokezaka:2018dfi}.
+If about 15 additional GW170817-like events can be well-localized and accompanied by radio imaging and LC data with comparable SNRs and viewing angles, the precision on $H_0$ could be improved to 1.8\%~\cite{Hotokezaka:2018dfi}.